magento/devdocs/guides/v2.1/extension-dev-guide/staging/RmaStaging.md

 The Magento_RmaStaging module extends the following Magento_Rma module functionality to be used in staging mode:

-- Adds Autosettings field set to the Schedule update form of a product.
+- Adds the Autosettings field set to the Schedule update form of a product.

 ## Dependencies

-You can find the list of modules that have dependencies with the Magento_RmaStaging module in the `require` object of the `composer.json` file.
-The file is located in the same directory as this `README` file.
+You can find the list of modules that have dependencies on the Magento_RmaStaging module in the `require` section of the `composer.json` file.
+The file is located in the root directory of the module.

 ## Extension Points

 Extension points enable extension developers to interact with the Magento_RmaStaging module.
-[Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_RmaStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_RmaStaging module.

 ## Additional information